Court rules nearly 98,000 Arizonans whose citizenship hadn't been confirmed can vote the full ballot

 Arizona considers drivers’ licenses issued after October 1996 to be valid proof of citizenship.
 However, a system coding error marked nearly 98,000 voters who obtained licenses before 1996 — roughly 2.5% of all registered voters — as full-ballot voters, state officials said.

-It also could affect ballot measures, including the constitutional right to abortion and criminalizing noncitizens for entering Arizona through Mexico at any location other than a port of entry.
+Voters also are deciding on the constitutional right to abortion and on a state law that would criminalize noncitizens for entering Arizona through Mexico at any location other than a port of entry.

-Though Richer and Fontes disagreed over the matter, both celebrated the court’s ruling.
+Though Richer and Fontes disagreed over the status of the voters, both celebrated the court’s ruling.

 “Thank God,” Richer said on the social platform X. He told The Associated Press on Thursday that maintaining voters’ statuses would be administratively easier.

-Fontes in a news release called the ruling a “significant victory for those whose fundamental right to vote was under scrutiny."
-He added that election officials will be contacting voters who need to update their documented proof of citizenship after the general election.
+Fontes, in a news release, called the ruling a “significant victory for those whose fundamental right to vote was under scrutiny."
+Election officials will be contacting voters who need to update their proof of citizenship after the election, he said.

-After learning about the mix-up earlier this week, John Groseclose waited an hour and a half at a motor vehicle office in Tempe only to find that the employee who attended to him was unaware of the issue and did not know how to update his voter registration — despite him providing an official birth certificate and new passport.
+John Groseclose, who was among the voters whose citizenship was in question, said he was relieved he wouldn't have to spend more time running around to resolve the mix-up.

-In reaction to the court’s ruling, he said he was relieved that he would not have to spend next week running around to resolve the issue.
+Earlier this week, he said he waited an hour and a half at a motor vehicle office in Tempe only to find that the employee who attended to him was unaware of the issue and did not know how to update his voter registration — despite him providing an official birth certificate and new passport.

-“I’m glad that none of us are going to be disenfranchised over an error generated by the MVD 20 some-odd years ago,” Groseclose told The Associated Press.
+“I’m glad that none of us are going to be disenfranchised over an error generated by the MVD 20 some-odd years ago,” Groseclose told the AP.